yeoman/generator-webapp/README.md

 For more information on what `generator-gulp-webapp` can do for you, take a look at the [gulp plugins](app/templates/_package.json) used in our `package.json`.

-We also have [recipes](docs/recipes/README.md) for integrating other popular technologies like CoffeeScript.

 ## Getting Started